nikolaospapagiannis/nebula-ai/PRODUCTION_READINESS_STATUS.md

 ## 🎉 CONCLUSION

-The Fireflies.ai clone is **95% production-ready** with all critical infrastructure, testing, deployment, and monitoring systems in place.
+The Nebula AI is **95% production-ready** with all critical infrastructure, testing, deployment, and monitoring systems in place.
 The remaining 5% consists of final testing execution and minor polish items that do not block production deployment.

 **Status**: **READY FOR PRODUCTION DEPLOYMENT** 🚀